 7. Clock Tower

 The nightlife here is what makes it interesting.
-With all the colours, people gather here to have a good time at a night out.
+With all the colors, people gather here to have a good time at a night out.
 There is a festival held here in celebration of the Thai New Year called Songkran, and locals come out here to join in.
 Locals and tourists, people of all ages celebrate together.
 Find some time and dance in the lasers and lights on Charodwithitong road.

 8. Sangkhalok Museum